Here are some interesting things that have caught my attention in the last fortnight:

 - I was amused to learn that “Australians are apparently dreaded by Polish teachers“.
 No specifics, though.

 - A lovely car for a young child.
-More pictures here and here.

 - Cyborg Name Decoder.
 This is very clever.
+Find out how your name could be an acronym for a robot.